What is Addison's disease?

 - Aldosterone helps to regulate salts in the blood and helps to control blood pressure.

-Cells in the adrenal medulla (inner part of the adrenals) make the hormones adrenaline and noradrenaline.
+Cells in the inner part of the adrenals (adrenal medulla) make the hormones adrenaline (epinephrine) and noradrenaline (norepinephrine).
 These have various actions throughout the body.

 What are the causes of Addison's disease?